m5stack/m5-docs/docs/en/core/m5stickc.md

 <mark>**M5StickC**</mark> is a ESP32 development board with 0.96 inch **TFT color screen** (80 * 160 resolution), **Red LED**, button, **Microphone**, IR transmitter, 6-axis IMU (SH200Q) and 80 mAH battery.
 The ESP32 module **ESP32-Pico** in M5StickC also has a built-in 4MB flash.
 If the M5StickC is equipped with watch-base and watch-belt, you can wear it on your wrist.

-**Switching machine operation:** Press for two seconds to turn it on, and press and hold for six seconds to turn it off.
+**Power on / off:** Press for two seconds to turn it on, and press and hold for six seconds to turn it off.

 **Note:** Only orange case of M5StickC for sale.